doocs/leetcode/solution/1300-1399/1355.Activity Participants/README_EN.md

 | id            | int     |
 | name          | varchar |
 +---------------+---------+
-id is the primary key for this table. name is the name of the activity.
+In SQL, id is the primary key for this table. name is the name of the activity.
 </pre>

 <p>&nbsp;</p>

-<p>Write an SQL query to find the names of all the activities with neither the maximum nor the minimum number of participants.</p>
+<p>Find the names of all the activities with neither the maximum nor the minimum number of participants.</p>

 <p>Each activity in the <code>Activities</code> table is performed by any person in the table Friends.</p>

 <p>Return the result table in <strong>any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The&nbsp;result format is in the following example.</p>

 <p>&nbsp;</p>
 <p><strong class="example">Example 1:</strong></p>